Skip to main content

 On this screen, you can choose your Import Settings from the following:

-The format of the images that you wish to import;
+• The format of the images that you wish to import;

-If you want to include the sub-folders in the folder you chose to import;
+• If you want to include the sub-folders in the folder you chose to import;

-In case you're ingesting your photos from a memory card, you can choose to have them backed up on your device before you cull them;
+• In case you're ingesting your photos from a memory card, you can choose to have them backed up on your device before you cull them.

 Once you've set up your Import Settings and imported your photos, you can proceed to culling.

-Step 2: Select Your Cull Type
+Step 2: Select Your Culling Mode

 Next, you will have the choice to proceed with only culling your images, by clicking on the Cull tab on the upper side of your screen.
+You can also click on the Culling button in the right-hand drawer.

 With AI-Automated Culling Aftershoot will analyze your images and select the best ones for you to review.
 Alternatively, if you prefer to curate your own images, you can opt for AI-Assisted Culling.
 In this mode, you make the selections on your own but are assisted by Aftershoot with Duplicates Grouping, Key Faces Detection, and Image Scores to ease and speed up the process.